sarthak212/haribhariProject/README.md

 ## Docker & Kubernetes

-To create a Docker container for the application, ``docker build -t etswana:1.0.0 .``.
+To create a Docker container for the serverlication, ``docker build -t etswana:1.0.0 .``.
 Create the Docker image with ``docker run etswana:1.0.0``

 WIP: add more instructions on setting up Docker and Kubernetes including monitoring.